exakat/exakat-docs/Reference/Rules/Structures/EvalUsage.rst

   Using eval() is evil.

 Using eval() is bad for performances (compilation time), for caches (it won't be compiled), and for security (if it includes external data).
+Most of the time, it is possible to replace the code by some standard PHP, like variable variable for accessing a variable for which you have the name.
+At worse, including a pregenerated file is faster and cacheable.

+There are several situations where eval() is actually the only solution :

+For PHP 7.0 and later, it is important to put eval() in a try..catch expression.

 .. code-block:: php